When Do The Clocks Go Forward In 2025 & Why?

 This article was written and reviewed in line with our editorial policy.

-In 2025, Daylight Saving Time will begin on Sunday, March 30, at 1am.
+In 2025, the UK clocks go forward on Sunday 30th March at 1 am for Daylight Saving Time (BST).
 During this time, the clocks will be moved forward by one hour to mark the arrival of Spring and Summer.
-Later, on Sunday, October 26, the clocks will be pushed back by one hour to end Daylight Saving Time.
+Later, on Sunday 26th October, the clocks will be pushed back by one hour to end Daylight Saving Time.

 Even though this was established in 1916, many people still question precisely why the clocks go forward and what it means.
 Let’s answer your all-important questions below…